vietquocnguyen/gcode-path-extender/README.md

 ## Example

+* Extend each path in `cube.gcode` by 6mm and save it to `cube-extended.gcode`

   `gcode-path-extender --extend 6 cube.gcode cube-extended.gcode`

+* Extend each path in `cube.gcode` by 6mm and output to stdout

+  `gcode-path-extender --extend 6 cube.gcode`

+* Extend each path in `cube.gcode` by 4mm (default) and output to stdout.
+The GCODE for tool off is `G1 Z4`

+  `gcode-path-extender --tool-off-gcode 'G1 Z4' cube.gcode`